England v South Africa: Hosts unchanged for second Test at Trent Bridge

 |Coverage: Live Test Match Special radio and text commentary on every match on BBC Radio 5 live sports extra & BBC Sport website, plus desktop, tablets, mobiles and app.

-England have named an unchanged 12-man squad for the second Test match against South Africa at Trent Bridge.
+England have named an unchanged team for the second Test against South Africa at Trent Bridge on Friday.

 The hosts took a 1-0 lead in the series with a 211-run win at Lord's, spinner Moeen Ali taking 10 wickets.

-Middlesex bowler Toby Roland-Jones could miss out again as seam trio James Anderson, Stuart Broad and Mark Wood bowled just 10 overs between them in the second innings in London.
+Middlesex bowler Toby Roland-Jones misses out again - seam trio James Anderson, Stuart Broad and Mark Wood bowled just 10 overs between them in the second innings in London.

 The teams will play two further Tests at The Oval and Old Trafford.